openstack/nova/doc/source/stable_api.rst

 The code tree of V2 API will be removed in the future also.

-The V2.1 API is the new Nova REST API with a set of improvements which includes Mircoversion and standardized validation of inputs using JSON-Schema.
+The V2.1 API is the new Nova REST API with a set of improvements which includes Microversion and standardized validation of inputs using JSON-Schema.
 Also the V2.1 API is totally backwards compatible with the V2 API (That is the reason we call it as V2.1 API).